 Parrots love wood, wood is used to make furniture, therefore your great-grandmother’s antique hutch is a great toy.
 Your parrot will not discriminate.
 If it’s wooden, it’s fair game, no matter how long it’s been in the family.
 If it is important to you, supervise that beak!

 Many woods used in construction are treated and contain chemicals that are dangerous.
 In addition to devastating your woodwork, your bird could be poisoned by layers of leaded paint beneath the top coat.
-Provide lots of wood toys and shreddables to make your furniture and moldings less appealing.
+Provide lots of toys made of wood shreddable material to to make your furniture and moldings less appealing.

 –Fireplaces, candles and lamps